 Clinical Editors: Nailah Abdulbaaqee, MD, Anna Askari, MD, and Megan Dodson, PA-C

-Summer is here.
+Summer is just around the corner.
 And for many, that means it’s time to dig out the luggage, dust off the passport, and soak up the sun with a vacation.
 But just because you’re planning on hitting the road or taking to the skies this summer, doesn’t mean you have to let your health slide.
 Whether you plan on making day trips to the beach or traveling internationally, there are a few things you can pack to prioritize your health and wellness, no matter where you’re heading.
 Here are some must-haves for safe and healthy summer travel:

 While experts recommend wearing sunscreen throughout the year, lathering up with SPF is especially important during summer, when the weather is warmer and the days are longer.
 Sunscreen helps protect the skin from the sun’s harmful rays, reducing the risk of skin cancer, as well as premature skin aging, such as wrinkles or sun spots.
 “Whether it’s sunny or overcast, there is potential for skin damage from UV exposure,” says One Medical provider Nailah Abdulbaaqee, MD.
 “If you are planning on spending any time — even just a few moments — outside, a good sunscreen with SPF 30 is essential to reduce skin damage from UV rays.
 SPF 30 blocks over 96% of UVB rays with marginal effects with higher SPF sunscreen concentrations.”
-When choosing a sunscreen, consider options like Supergoop’s Play Everyday Lotion, Sun Bum’s Original SPF Lotion, or Neutrogena’s Ultra Sheer Dry Touch Lotion that offer broad spectrum coverage (meaning they protect against both UVA and UVA rays) and are water-resistant.
+When choosing a sunscreen, consider options like Supergoop’s Play Everyday Lotion, Sun Bum’s Original SPF Lotion, or Neutrogena’s Ultra Sheer Dry Touch Lotion that offer broad spectrum coverage (meaning they protect against both UVA and UVB rays) and are water-resistant.

 2. First aid kit